Hello Google Drive, bye bye Dropbox?

-Why is this so cool, you might ask.
+Why is Google Drive so cool, you might ask.
 Well, so it happens that you get 5GB for free and you can get up to 100GB.
 Dropbox offers only 2GB for free.
 Is that enough to switch?
 Let’s see what Google has to say about the new service:

-I just installed Drive on Mac, my Android tablet and my Android phone and everything is working REALLY smoothly.
+I use Google Drive on Mac, my Android tablet and my Android phone and everything is working REALLY smoothly.
 A PC version is already available, and Google says that the iOS version will be “coming soon.”
 You can download the app here and here.

 I have been using Dropbox for a long time and I’ve been pretty happy.
 But it only gets you 2GB for free, the system is confusing for most people who move the file thinking that they are copying it, the notification system (when someone adds or removes an item) sucks and does not have OCR technology.